 Vitamin A supplementation can be very helpful when food is not meeting your dog’s daily requirements, or when your dog needs a special boost (usually puppies, senior dogs, pregnant dogs, pups with digestive problems or minor deficiencies, etc.)

-Mokai’s Daily-Multi Vitamins is a supplement of dog vitamins and minerals that will help boost the overall quality of your pet’s life.
+Mokai’s Multifunctional Dog Chews is a supplement of dog vitamins and minerals that will help boost the overall quality of your pet's life.
 It comes in tasty soft chews, and each chew contains a boost in vitamins for your dog’s needs, among many other nutrients your dog requires to live a healthy life.